 To make the dough, flour and eggs are worked together, with a little water if needed.
 Then it is rolled out, either by hand or by the use of a hand-operated or motorized pasta machine, to the desired thickness and cut into strips.
 Some motorized pasta makers do the complete operation from mixing through extruding and cutting.

 Artisanal fettuccine may include other ingredients such as spinach, mushrooms, garlic, and herbs to make a flavored or colored fettuccine pasta.
 You may find bags of fettuccine in various colors and flavors.
-Sometimes the texture of these varieties will be different from simple egg and flour fettuccine.
+Sometimes the texture of these varieties will be different from a simple egg and flour fettuccine.

 As wheat flour is one of the basic ingredients of pasta, those who desire a gluten-free diet can look for gluten-free pasta made with rice flour or other gluten-free flours.
 Vegans would need to look for a fettuccine that was made without eggs.